Associate Professor of Psychology

 Ithaca, NY 14853-7601

 My research concerns how complex cognitive and perceptual phenomena can arise from, and be regulated by, cellular and neural circuit properties.
-Primarily using the sense of smell (olfaction), my students, colleagues, and I ask how learning, memory, expectation, and like processes shape the transformations performed on sensory inputs by relatively peripheral (i.e., experimentally accessible) cortical circuitry, and how these different transformations in turn influence behavior and subsequent learning.
-We triangulate on these questions using a range of techniques including electrophysiology, pharmacology, behavior and behavior genetics, and biophysically constrained computational modeling.
-In collaboration with colleagues in the College of Engineering, we also are implementing our circuit models of olfactory processing in neuromorphic digital chips.
+Primarily using the sense of smell (olfaction), my students, colleagues, and I ask how learning, memory, expectation, and like processes shape the transformations performed on sensory inputs within relatively peripheral (i.e., experimentally accessible) cortical circuitry, and how these different transformations in turn influence behavior and subsequent learning.
+We triangulate on these questions using a range of techniques including electrophysiology, pharmacology, behavior and behavior genetics, CLARITY imaging, and theoretical studies including biophysically constrained computational modeling and the elucidation of biomimetic algorithms.